 In advance of neighbor New Jersey’s oral arguments in Washington D.C., Bonacic started making the rounds stumping for sports betting in the state.
 To him, the new revenue stream could help address the massive revenue shortfalls of the three operational upstate commercial casinos.

-Those upstate casinos are currently the only venues in the state with language in the state constitution allowing sports wagering beyond horse racing.
+Those upstate casinos are currently the only venues in the state with language in the state constitution allowing sports wagering in NY beyond horse racing.
 Therein lies the problem.